Thomas-Fortier/SudokuSolver/README.md

 # Description
 This was an experimental project to create an algorithm that can solve a Sudoku board.
-The type of algorithm.

 The backtracking algorithm does exactly what it sounds like.
-In the case of Sudoku, if at a given point it cannot fill in a cell, it will backtrack to a previous cell and change its value until it finds a valid solution.
+In the case of Sudoku, if at a given point it cannot fill in a cell, it will backtrack to a previous cell and change its value until it finds a valid solution using recursion.

 # Notes
 Currently, you have to hard code the initial values of the board.